 Clothing is no different.
 God cares enough to get me dressed nicely in the morning, and here’s how.
 We shop together at second-hand clothing stores.

 Now for those of you entering the “Frugal” world, which is getting more and more fashionable, there are four basic sources of used clothing:

 Someone gives them to you.

 Garage Sales: People clean out their attics and basements and sell the items in their garage or front yard.

 Consignment Shops where people bring in their better garments to sell in return for about half of the shop's asking price.

 As you can guess, the prices go up from “1” through “4,” as listed above.
 And the selection is better in “3 ” and “4.”
 So in Thrift Stores and Consignment Shops is where God and I prefer to do our shopping.
 He hasn’t shaped me into The Frugal Catholic for nothing, you know.

 HERE IS HOW IT WORKS

 Years ago, when I began my married life, I also started daily reading Proverbs 31.
 Solomon relays the ideal wife taught to him by his mother, Bathsheba.
-I learned that this epitome of a helpmeet is truly awesome: she dresses well, stays fit, eats with intelligence, helps the poor, runs her household smoothly, profits from a home-based business, speaks with wisdom, and her husband and children love kindness.
+I learned that this epitome of a helpmeet is truly awesome: she dresses well, stays fit, eats with intelligence, helps the poor, runs her household smoothly, profits from a home-based business, speaks with wisdom, and her husband and children love her kindness.
 That sounds like a nice way to end up.
-However, the only problem is there are too many attributes to focus on.
-So the best way was, to begin with, one—“She makes herself coverings; her clothing is fine linen and purple.”
+However, the only problem is she possesses too many attributes to focus on.
+So the best way was to begin with just one—“She makes herself coverings; her clothing is fine linen and purple.”
 Proverbs 31:22.
 I knew I wanted to look good for my husband, and our funds were limited, so thrift shopping with God was a great place to start.

 That’s when God began His lily arraying stuff in my life.
 And that is when I began telling him what I would like to wear and asking if He could find it.
 He did.